ZippyPlane/playbook/README.md

 Process evolves.
 Tools change.
 That's a good thing.
 It's **everyone's responsibility to keep this playbook up-to-date**.
 Just open a PR and have someone review it.
 In general:

 1. Only include practices, processes and tools that are established in the company or have been agreed as a convention.
-2. Imagine you are a new employee joining ZippyPlane. **Write for them**.
+2. Imagine you are a new employee joining Acme. **Write for them**.
 3. Link to external tools and documentation when you mention them.